TommyTipsy/alpinebox-enc/README.md

 * Perfect for running docker.
 * Also easy to install at VPS providers that do not provide an Alpine installer.
 * Install time is about 1 minute.
+* ZFS Native Encryption with a prompt for keyphrase.

 ![image](https://github.com/psy0rz/alpinebox/assets/1179017/fc9fb0a9-d88f-4943-814f-9f39d1be11a0)